BCC+ Depth Map ML

 Mapping Mode:

-Scale: Available when Scaled mode is selected and used to tune the white the returned depth map result.
+Scale: Available when Scaled mode is selected and used to tune the white scale of the depth map result.
 Low values in this parameter will introduce more transparency, high values introduce more opacity.

 Guide Far: Available when Guided mode is selected and used to set the far point for the depth map